djcunningham0/Statcast-player-projections/README.md

 # Statcast-player-projections

-Main file is "Statcast modeling.R"
+Main file is "Statcast modeling.R".
+It's not very organized right now but I'll be updating it and adding details here eventually.

 (details coming soon)